astroesteban/cfs-pi/README.md

 ## Flashing Raspberry Pi

-> On Mac OS and Windows you'll need to run the following commands on the host operating system and **not** the Docker container.
-This is due to a limitation of Docker's virtualization service.

-The first thing you need to do to get the cFS build onto the Raspberry Pi is to get the IP address of your Pi.
+The first thing you need to do to get the cFS build onto the Raspberry Pi is to get the local IP address of your Pi.
 The simplest way to do this is by trying the following from your host machine (outside of the Docker container):

 ```sh
 # Make sure your Raspberry Pi is connected
 ping raspberrypi.local
 ```

+> You might need to run the above commands on the host OS and **not** in the Docker container.
+I kept getting a "Name or service not known" error when I tried it from inside of the container.
+The good thing is I got the other commands to work from _inside_ of the container!

 Once you get the address of your Raspberry Pi you can copy the cFS build folder over to it by running: